Cat Island Tashirojima and Ainoshima

 However, lately, local residents complained about the tourist’s behavior who are deemed to not obey the rules.

 Such as the prohibition of feeding cats.
 There are still many tourists who don’t heed the rules and still feed the cats.
 Yes, there are rules written in Japanese, English, and Korean, which mention that tourists are not allowed to feed the cats, although they can play and have fun and take pictures with the cats.

-You need to know, although the cats on this island are not kept individual (there are restrictions on making the cat as pets), but the cat still cares, control and fed well by the volunteers on the island.
+You need to know, although the cats on this island are not kept individual (there are restrictions on making the cat pets).
+But the cat still cares, control, and fed well by the volunteers on the island.

-Local residents also complained that frequent tourists act un control by throwing waste or disobedient in using island facilities, such as public toilets.
+Local residents also complained that frequent tourists act in control by throwing waste or disobedient. in using island facilities such as public toilets.
 Local residents consider the changes that occurred on their island as a result of many visited by these tourists began to interfere with their life’s sustainability as it is usually comfortable and peaceful.